 All medication will be administered in Woodpecker Classroom to ensure that the room can be subject to a specific enhanced cleaning schedule as per school risk assessments.

-As far as possible, presence in Woodpecker Classroom will be limited to only one pupil receiving medication and one member of staff administering medication at any one time.
-Where restricting the number of people in the room in this way is not possible, the room will be arranged in such a way that enables pupils and staff to remain two metres away from others administering or receiving medication, at all times.
+As far as possible, presence in Woodpecker Classroom will be limited to only pupils from one Bubble receiving medication and one member of staff administering medication at any one time.